 Economic cost cap cost of the scheme

 What is the assessment process?

 If the core cost cap cost of the scheme breaches the cost cap corridor, an economic check is required.
-In the case of the Northern Ireland Teachers' Pension Scheme a breach did not occur.
-However, the Directions still require the economic cost cap cost of the scheme to be assessed and the details are set out below.
+In the case of the scheme, a breach has occurred.